someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 </TabItem>
 </Tabs>

+#### Learning some Python

+If you have no prior Python or programming knowledge, follow these basics:

 <details>
 <summary>Python Basics</summary>
 <div>

 <h4 id="starting-the-repl">Starting the REPL</h4>

-Start Python by running the following command:
+Start Python by running the following command in your (Power)shell:

 ```bash
 $ python3